1907–08 New Zealand rugby tour of Australia and Great Britain: England

+Great Britain

-Test One
+Test one

 Going into the first test Dally Messenger, Duncan McGregor and Conrad Byrne were all unavailable due to influenza.
 Great Britain was boosted by England and Wales having both already played New Zealand, the two teams had then played each other to complete the tri-series.
 The weather too was poor, thick fog blamed for a low crowd, half of the 16,000 that had been predicted.

 After thirty minutes it the game was still scoreless, until Jolley finally broke the deadlock with a drop goal.
 By half time Great Britain was up 8–0.
 Hubert Turtill scored soon after halftime and then Dick Wynyard missed an opportunity to level the scores after he had taken an intercept at halfway but failed to reach his support.
 Robinson then scored to put the home side ahead 14–3.
 Wynyard then scored a late try but it was not enough and the All Blacks were again defeated, losing the first ever test match between New Zealand and Great Britain.

 The tourists then lost again, this time going down 5–3 in a mid week game against York.
 January had not been a good month for the All Blacks with just one win from seven.
 Leading up to the second test the New Zealanders returned to Wales to play Ebbw Vale on 1 February.
 Here they finally returned to the winning circle, winning 3–2.

-Test Two
+Test two

 The second test was the first time that rugby league had been played in London, and as a result the match was deemed to be important for the Northern Union's chances of expanding into the rest of England.

 In the second test match New Zealand completely outplayed Great Britain, with the home side being held score less until the last five minutes.
 The tourists' win set up the series at 1-all and the spotlight then moved to Cheltenham, the scene of the third and deciding test match.